-P7 Collaborate with partners to improve all of our services Consider and utilise collaborative framework agreements where suitable for WYFRS Increased use of regional and national contracts/framework agreements (where appropriate for WYFRS) Implement a reporting structure for collaborative procurement projects Mar-25 Specifications not applicable to WYFRS Local and SMEs not on frameworks Timescales for collaborative procurement projects P4 Encourage a learning environment in which we support, develop, and enable all our people to be at their best Deliver advice, training and guidance Develop and promote improved contract management and deliver targeted training Promote continuous improvement Ensure Procurement Act training is undertaken by procurement team Deliver basic new Procurement Act guidance and training to wider organisation Mar-25 Non-attendance at training Non adherence to advice and guidance P10 Continuously improve using digital and data platforms to innovate and work smarter Implement relevant digital systems Appropriate use of the CCS Purchasing Platform Ensure continuous improvement process utilising in-house data and resource where possible Utilise OneView for improved reporting Work with Smarter Mar-25 Resource (in procurement team and wider organisation) Cost

-Working team to identify opportunities and implement improvements SC3 Collaboration P7 Collaborate with partners to improve all of our services Support and participate in regional and national procurement groups Continue to participate in regional Yorkshire and Humber Procurement Group reporting to NFCC Strategic Group Consider wider collaborative working other regional procurement groups or FRSs Mar-25 Resource to NFCC initiatives is considerable SC4 Strategy P8 Work in a sustainable and environmentally friendly way Develop, promote and communicate effective procurement strategies including ethical, sustainable, environmental and social value across the organisation Review Procurement Strategy 2022-25 and draft new strategy for approval Continue to monitor and report on procurement KPI's Provide guidance in regard to ethical, sustainable, environmental and social value across the organisation Mar-25 Non-compliance, staff not adhering to guidance and advice.
-P6 Provide ethical governance and value for money Develop procurement strategies with individual departments.
-Identify and develop tailored procurement strategies for customers Mar-25 Resource within departments to actively implement and follow agreed strategies

-SCE Advice and P4 Encourage a learning environment in which we support, develop, and enable all our people to be at their best Provision of procurement advice, project management and procurement training across the organisation Deliver procurement training/workshops, assist with resolving contractual issues, review and maintain standardised contract templates Mar-25 Non-attendance at training Non adherence to advice and guidance 303 SC5 Guidance P4 Encourage a learning environment in which we support, develop, and enable all our people to be at their best Provision of informal and formal training to Procurement Team Ensure all Procurement Team are skilled and qualified to provide advice and guidance Recruitment and induction of a procurement assistant Jul-25 Lack of skills/experience resulting in poor advice and guidance being offered to customers SC6 Advice and Guidance P4 Encourage a learning environment in which we support, develop, and enable all our people to be at their best Active promotion and delivery of WYFRS values Ensure all Procurement Team adhere to and actively promote our values (Teamwork, Responsibility, Learning, Communication, Integrity) Ensure poor performance/bad behaviours are challenged Jul-25
+6. Further develop a culture of excellence, equality, learning, and inclusion.
+Deliver advice, training and guidance Develop and promote improved contract management and deliver targeted training Promote continuous improvement Deliver relevant new Procurement Act guidance to wider organisation Ongoing Apr-25 Mar-26 6.
+Further develop a culture of excellence, equality, learning, and inclusion.
+Use of relevant digital systems Appropriate use of the CCS Purchasing Platform Ensure continuous improvement process utilising in-house data and resource where possible Consider OneView data for procurement Work with Smarter Working team to identify opportunities and implement improvements, including reporting of progress Ongoing Apr-25 Mar-26 SC3 Collaboration 4.
+Work with partners and communities to deliver our services.
+Support and participate in regional and national procurement groups Continue to participate in regional Yorkshire and Humber Procurement Group reporting to NFCC Regional Strategic Group Consider wider collaborative working other regional procurement groups or FRSs Consider a reporting structure Ongoing Apr-25 Mar-26 SC4 Strategy 5.
+Use resources in an innovative, sustainable, and efficient manner to maximise value for money.
+Develop, promote and communicate effective procurement strategies including ethical, sustainable, environmental and Continue to monitor and report on procurement KPI's Provide guidance in regard to ethical, sustainable, environmental and social value across the organisation Ongoing Apr-25 Mar-26 social value across the organisation 5.
+Use resources in an innovative, sustainable, and efficient manner to maximise value for money.
+Review procurement strategies with individual departments.
+Review and continuous improvement in regard to procurement strategies for customers Ongoing Apr-25 Mar-26 SC5 Advice and Guidance 6.
+Further develop a culture of excellence, equality, learning, and inclusion.
+Provision of procurement advice, project management and procurement training across the organisation Deliver procurement induction and training/workshops, assist with resolving contractual issues, review and maintain standardised contract templates Ongoing Apr-25 Mar-26 6.
+Further develop a culture of excellence, equality, learning, and inclusion.
+Provision of informal and formal training to Procurement Team Ensure all Procurement Team are skilled and qualified to provide advice and guidance Ongoing Apr-25 Mar-26 SC6 Advice and Guidance 6.
+Further develop a culture of excellence, equality, learning, and inclusion.
+Active promotion and delivery of WYFRS values Ensure all Procurement Team adhere to and actively promote the NFCC Code of Ethics Ensure poor performance/bad behaviours are challenged Complete relevant DEI requirements Ongoing Apr-25 Mar-26